CyberGen49/CyberFilesRewrite/README.md

 * Hide directories from their parent file lists

 ## Installation
 We can only guarantee everything will work as expected if you're using an Apache webserver.
 Your mileage may vary with other setups.
-The tutorials below assume that you're on a Debian-based Linux distrobution and that you plan on using Apache.
+The tutorials below assume that you're on a Debian-based Linux distribution and that you plan on using Apache.

 ### Prepare an environment for CyberFiles
 Create a new folder where you'll store the files you want to serve with CyberFiles.
 For example: